autocore-ai/autocore_pcu_doc/docs/Pcu_hardware_manual.md

 ### QSPI Flash

 There is a 64M QSPI flash on board which is reserved for boot and non-volatile data storage.
 It could be used for storage of data which user requires not to be erased during re flashing of system image.

+To boot from QSPI flash, "DIP switch" should be set as: 3 & 7 ON, others OFF.

 This flash is formatted into two blocks as below: